animishtripathy24/PaperSense/README.md

 ## Features

-- **PDF Text Extraction**: Extract text from uploaded PDF research papers.
+- **PDF Text Extraction**: Efficiently extracts text from uploaded PDF research papers using `PyPDF2`.
-- **Chat with Paper**: Ask questions about the paper and get context-aware responses.
+- **Interactive Chat with Papers**: Users can ask questions about the paper to receive context-aware responses, enhancing comprehension.
-- **Plagiarism Check**: Verify that plagiarism is less than 10%.
+- **Plagiarism Check**: Uses AI to ensure that plagiarism is less than 10%, assessing originality through detailed analysis.
-- **Flowchart Generation**: Automatically create flowcharts from paper structure.
+- **Flowchart Generation**: Automatically generates visualizations of the paper's structure and methodology utilizing Graphviz.
-- **Research Highlights**: Auto-generate TL;DR with key contributions, novel findings, and applications.
+- **Research Highlights Extraction**: Summarizes key contributions, novel findings, and practical applications into concise, actionable insights.
-- **Similar Paper Matching**: Find similar papers using FAISS vector search with TF-IDF embeddings.
+- **Similar Paper Matching**: Utilizes FAISS vector search along with TF-IDF embeddings to identify similar papers based on content analysis.
-- **Paper Translation**: Translate academic papers into multiple languages.
+- **Paper Translation Support**: Provides functionality for translating academic papers into multiple languages (specific implementation not shown in provided files).

 ## Installation